-The full Board held 4 meetings in 2021.
+The full Board held eight meetings in 2022.
 The standing committees of the Board are the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, the Executive Committee and the Finance and Capital Markets Committee.
-The charter for each of our standing Board committees is posted on our website at www.limbachinc.com under "Investor Relations - Corporate Governance - Governance Documents".
-Each director attended 75% or more of the aggregate number of meetings of the full Board held in 2021 and the total number of meetings held by all Board committees on which they served.
+The charter for each of our standing Board committees is posted on our website at www.limbachinc.com under "Investor Relations - Corporate Governance".
+Each director attended 100% of the aggregate number of meetings of the full Board held in 2022 and the total number of meetings held by all Board committees on which they served.
 Our Board is also encouraged to attend our annual meetings of stockholders.
-Seven of our directors attended our 2021 Annual Meeting.
+Five of our directors attended our 2022 Annual Meeting.
 The Board also has regularly scheduled executive sessions, including as part of the Executive Committee meetings, at which only independent directors are present.